Business Systems Analyst - Centurion - R45k to R50k Per month (Contract) at e-Merge IT Recruitment - IT-Online

 - Support the adoption of the systems by providing user training

-Reference Number for this position is LN52822which is a permanent position based in Centurion offering a cost to company salary of up to R45k to R50k per month negotiable on experience and ability.
+Reference Number for this position is LN52822 which is a Contract position based in Centurion offering a cost to company salary of up to R45k to R50k per month negotiable on experience and ability.
 Contact Lebo on [Email Address Removed] or call her on [Phone Number Removed]; to discuss this and other opportunities.

 Are you ready for a change of scenery?
 The e-Merge IT recruitment is a specialist niche recruitment agency.
 We offer our candidates options so that we can successfully place the right developers with the right companies in the right roles.
 Check out the e-Merge website [URL Removed] for more great positions.